A hundred years ago famed Spanish poet Federico García Lorca wrote of Las Ramblas Barcelona:

 - Go to the tourist-trap clubs mentioned above for the best pick up opportunities.

 The true blemish of any major European centre.
 I mean, of all the things to do in Las Ramblas did you really have to stop at Dunkin’ Donuts?

-Your alternative is to eat something Catalan.
+Your alternative is to eat some local Catalan food.

-I recommend going for some really good local flavours at La Flauta.
+Near Las Ramblas I recommend going for some really good local flavours at La Flauta.
 Get the brochetas de bacalao – a delicious cod dish.
 You’ll find it at Carrer de Balmes, 164.
 Metro stop: Universitat (L1-L2).